-Coach must fill out the entry form tab on the time monitor sheet with the appropriate team name, coaches, and players.
+Coach: fill out the form tab on the time monitor sheet with the appropriate team name, coach name, and players.
 This will populate the time record tab.
-Print out several copies, but at least four, and bring them with you to each game to present to the field marshals at check-in.
+Print out 4 copies and bring them with you to each game to record the time played for each of the opponents.
 Read and understand the guidelines presented below.

 The Timesheet is attached.
 Download it and enter the information into the first page before printing.

-The Field Marshal will monitor and record the playing time of both team’s players during the match.
-Every 5 minutes the Field Marshal records the player’s that are out.
+The coach will appoint a parent or the assistant coach to monitor and record the playing time of the opposing team’s players during the match.
+Every 5 minutes the monitor records the player’s that are out.
 All players must play half of the game if they are present.
 Keep in mind that it may be difficult to get players into the game in a timely manner so do not cut minimal playing time too close.

 After the match, the Field Marshal must turn over the timesheet to the Referee.
-The Referee reviews the time monitor records for completeness and returns them to the Field Marshal along with the game card.
+The Referee reviews the time monitor records for completeness, signs them and returns them to the coach, along with the game card.

 Filling out Time Records / Lineup Cards

 In each column (time interval) and each row (team roster member), there is a blank.
 This blank should be filled at the start of that time interval as follows:

 A – If team member is absent and not present at or near the field